LPvdT/git-for-colleagues/docs/remote_repos/merge_conflicts.md

 ### Arising merge conflict

-A merge conflict has occured in one file.
+A merge conflict has occurred in one file.
 Both versions of the files, along with the conflicting lines, are shown.

 ![Merge conflict](../assets/images/merge_conflict.png){ data-title="Merge conflict" data-description="Example of how a merge conflict may look like in <i>Visual Studio Code.</i>" width="75%" }